Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Results

 \section{Results}

-We apply our ABC approach to the nominal and low energy cases, obtaining a total of 512 and 519 parameter sets, respectively\footnote{For all the proposed parameter sets resulting from our prior, only a fraction of $\sim 10^{-3}$ result in simulations with accepted events. making the implementation of our ABC algorithm computationally challenging.}.
-We summarise the resulting posterior distributions for $l$, $b$, $D_\mathrm{src}$, $E_\mathrm{src}$, $B_\mathrm{rms}$ and $L_\mathrm{c}$ below.
-In the visualisation of our results, we use Gaussian kernel density estimation, making sure to account for hard parameter boundaries where relevant.
-We also verify that the resulting distributions are robust to reasonable variations in the bandwidth.
+We apply our ABC approach to the nominal and low energy cases, with the number of resulting parameter sets shown in Table~\ref{tab:acc_param_sets}.
+To explore the impact of different arrival particle types, the accepted parameter sets are split into three groups based on the mass number of the corresponding accepted events, $A$: light ($A \leq 4$), medium ($4 < A \leq 28$), and heavy ($A > 28$).
+We summarise the resulting posterior distributions for $l_\mathrm{src}$, $b_\mathrm{src}$, $D_\mathrm{src}$, $E_\mathrm{src}$, $B_\mathrm{rms}$ and $L_\mathrm{c}$ below.
+In the visualisation of our results, we use Gaussian kernel density estimation, making sure to account for hard parameter boundaries, where relevant.
+We also verify that the resulting distributions are robust to reasonable variations in the choice of tuning parameters.

-Fig.~\ref{fig:f1} shows the sky maps in Galactic coordinates for case 1) with ${E_\mathrm{nom}=244\pm29}$~EeV.
-In Fig.~\ref{fig:f1}(a), the total posterior distribution is compared to known astrophysical sources, with the SBG source list from \citet{PAO2018} and AGN from \citet{Baumgartner2013} and \citet{Ajello2017} shown.
-We also include quiescent galaxies from the 2MASS survey \citep{Huchra2012}.
-All objects are colour-coded according to their distance from Earth.
-Fig. \ref{fig:f1}(b) shows the same plot for the case of the posterior distribution assuming different arrival particle compositions.
-We find that most of the accepted simulations result in events that are Helium or fragments of it, but heavier arrival compositions are also possible.
-We divide the accepted parameters based on the accepted events type into three groups based on their mass number, $A$: light ($A<4$), medium ($4 \leq A < 28$), and heavy ($A \geq 28$).
-These groups are chosen to contain a comparable number of accepted parameter sets.
-We clearly see that UHECRs that are heavier on arrival suffer larger deflections because of their stronger charge, shifting the center of the posterior further from the detected arrival direction of Amaterasu.
+Fig.~\ref{fig:Enom_skymap} shows the sky maps in Galactic coordinates for case 1) with ${E_\mathrm{nom}=244\pm29}$~EeV.
+The total posterior distribution is given in the upper panel, and compared to known astrophysical source candidates.
+We consider the SBG source list from \citet{PAO2018}, as well as AGN from \citet{Baumgartner2013} and \citet{Ajello2017}.
+For completenes, we also include quiescent galaxies from the 2MASS survey \citep{Huchra2012}.
+Only objects within $D_\mathrm{max} = 12$\,Mpc are shown and all points are colour-coded according to their distance from Earth.
+The lower panel of Fig.~\ref{fig:Enom_skymap} shows the same plot but for the posterior distribution assuming different arrival particle types.
+As shown in Table~\ref{tab:acc_param_sets}, we find that most of the accepted simulations result in events that are at least as heavy as silicon, with light and medium compositions less likely.
+This ratio is likely influenced to some extent by our choice for the source direction prior (see Section~\ref{sec:source_loc}).
+However, we are still able to see results pulling away from this prior choice for the light and medium particle mass cases.
+Overall, we clearly see that selecting larger arrival masses leads to posterior distributions that are more deflected from the measured Amaterasu arrival direction and also with broader tails, as expected from the combined effect of the GMF and EGMF.